gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

 ```rs
 let node = NodeBuilder::new(node_data).build();
 ```
-with the following buiolder methods:
+with the following builder methods:
 * `size` - the size of the node (if not provided, the preferred size as it is returned by the `GraphNode` implementation will be used)
 * `position` - the position of the node (if not provided, the node will be placed at the top-left corner of the graph)
 * `border` - the border type for the node (if not provided, no border will be drawn)